 I’ve been carrying a Smith & Wesson M&P 9 Pro for years.
 I stake my life and my family’s life on the polymer pistol.
 And yet, like most “old timers,” I never felt comfortable with the weight and balance of a polymer gun.
-So when I decided to liberate some funds for a new gun, I did something I haven’t done since Thriller owned the charts, when I bought a Beretta 92FS .
-I purchased an all-metal gun . . .
+So when I decided to liberate some funds for a new gun, I did something I haven’t done since Thriller owned the pop charts when I bought a Beretta 92FS.
+I purchased an all-metal gun — a Kimber Custom II . . .

 The image above: a field-stripped Kimber Custom II after cleaning.
 Notice the simple and elegant design of the 1911 and the obvious choice of materials and workmanship.
 The 1911 is an engineering marvel.
-As a former engineer, I’m amazed at the fact that we’re still ogling a design that is over 100-years-old.
+As a former engineer, I’m amazed at the fact that we’re still ogling a design that is more than one hundred years old.
 Say what you will about modern technology, the 1911 has withstood the test of time.

 Now look at the Smith & Wesson M&P 9mm Pro Series in the same field-stripped condition (image below).
 The slide, barrel and recoil spring are very similar to the 1911.
 That’s where the comparison stops.
 Polymer guns are just plastic reinforced with a metal frame.
 Made from injection molded “Zytel” (DuPont’s trade name for nylon), one of the least expensive and lowest strength engineering polymers on the market today.
 Not exactly a material that I prefer to bet my life on.